marten-seemann/base-drafts/draft-ietf-quic-transport.md

 The CRYPTO_HS frame can be sent in different packet number spaces.
 With each packet number space, the CRYPTO_HS frame resets its offset to 0.

-Details of how TLS is integrated with QUIC is provided in {{QUIC-TLS}}.
+Details of how TLS is integrated with QUIC are provided in {{QUIC-TLS}}.

 ## Transport Parameters